bobertoyin/bobertoyin.github.io/_site/README.md

 - [ ] Light/dark theme toggle
 - [ ] Making external site links pop out into new tabs
-- [x] ~Responsive design~ Responsiveness isn't the *best* you've ever seen, but at least it isn't tiny text on the phone anymore
+- [x] ~Responsive design~ Not the *best* responsiveness you've ever seen, but at least it isn't tiny text on the phone anymore
 - [x] Organizing style sheet code
 - [x] Navigation bar for multiple pages
 - [x] Ability to ~blog~ add recipes